Famous Pease Pottage

 Doctor Who

 In the well-known BBC TV series, Doctor Who, one of the doctor’s assistants came from Pease Pottage.
 The character was called Melanie Bush, she was played by Bonnie Langford, and she (the character, not the actor) lived at 36 Downview Crescent.
 There has never been a Downview Crescent in Pease Pottage, although without access to a time travel machine we cannot rule out the possibility of one in the future.
-For a worryingly complete biography of the character, see this Doctor Who fan’s website.
-The BBC website contains detailed information on the series Trial of a Time Lord, which was first broadcast in November 1986.

-http://www.bigfinish.com/releases/v/the-wrong-doctors-703.
+An updated version of an episode from this series in audio form was released in January 2013, according to http://www.bigfinish.com/releases/v/the-wrong-doctors-703 (edit: this link appears to be broken).
 Apparently Pease Pottage is being terrorised by an iguanodon, and the Mel Bush character is involved with the village’s amateur dramatics society.
-The first iguanodon fossil was discovered about seven miles away in Whitemans Green, near Cuckfield, so it is quite possible that the animal roamed in what was to become, about 125 million years later, Pease Pottage.
+As it happens, the first iguanodon fossil was discovered about seven miles away in Whitemans Green, near Cuckfield, so it is quite possible that the species roamed in what was to become, about 125 million years later, Pease Pottage.
 No evidence has yet been discovered of an amateur dramatics society in Pease Pottage.

 Hilaire Belloc